JetBrains/compose-multiplatform/tutorials/Window_API/main.md

 ## Access to Swing components

-Compose for Desktop is tightly integrated with Swing on the level of top level windows.
-For more detailed customization, you can access the JFrame (Swing window representation):
+Compose for Desktop is tightly integrated with Swing at the top-level windows layer.
+For more detailed customization, you can access the JFrame class:

 ```kotlin
 import androidx.compose.desktop.AppManager